LifeAdventurer/LifeAdventurer/README.md

 ### About

-I'm a proactive developer, avid researcher and competitive programmer dedicated to pushing the boundaries of coding excellence.
+I'm a proactive developer, avid researcher, and competitive programmer dedicated to pushing the boundaries of coding excellence.

 ### Skills